Conditional git configuration

 Setting a global user and email

 Git associate your identity with every commit you make.
-You can set or change your git identity using the git config command or by saving the values in the global configuration file, ~/.gitconfig.
+You can set or change your git identity using the

 Conditional extending the git configuration